 The Entrée/Oyu Tolgoi JV Property and the Shivee West Property, known together as the "Entrée/Oyu Tolgoi JV Project" or the "Project", are shown on Figure 1.
-This figure also shows the main mineral deposits that form the Oyu Tolgoi Trend of porphyry deposits and several priority exploration targets, including Airstrip, Bumbat Ulaan, Mag West, Gravity Ridge and Southwest IP.
+This figure also shows the main mineral deposits that form the Oyu Tolgoi Trend of porphyry deposits and several priority exploration targets, including Hugo North Extension, West of Heruga, Ulaan Khud, Airstrip, Bumbat Ulaan, Mag West, Gravity Ridge, Castle Rock and Southeast IP.
+Additional targets exist on the Shivee West Property that remain to be further explored.